-The KCPD maintains its KCPD Critical Incident Management Plan (OEM has a copy of this document on its shared drive as well as a physical copy.). for response to critical incidents.
+The KCPD maintains its KCPD Critical Incident Management Plan (OEM has a copy of this document on its shared drive as well as a physical copy.).1 for response to critical incidents.
 Because these plans are highly confidential, this section is limited to how the KCPD will integrate with City departments during a major emergency or disaster.
 No law enforcement tactics, staffing estimates, or contact names are provided in this annex.

 - A. Emergency Operations Center - a.
-EOC Activation

-Upon deciding to activate the EOC (See also Annex A Direction and Control) at Level 3 to Level 1, the Office of Emergency Management will notify the following:

-- i.
-The Chief's Office Executive Officer (Major) who will determine the appropriate response.
-If the Major is not available, the Chief's Office Operations Sergeant or other designee will be notified. - ii.
+EOC Activation Upon deciding to activate the EOC (See also Annex A Direction and Control) at Level 3 to Level 1, the Office of Emergency Management will notify the following: - i.
+The Chief's Office Executive Officer (Deputy Chief) who will determine the appropriate response.
+If the Deputy Chief is not available, Patrol Bureau Commander will be notified.
+In the event the Patrol Bureau Deputy Chief is not available, the on-call Deputy Chief will be notified. - ii.
 The KCPD Communications Center - iii.
 The Office of Emergency Management will maintain a contact list for notification as a hard copy within the EOC and primarily electronically in a database. - b.
-KCPD Personnel Assigned to the EOC The KCPD assigns EOC personnel in accordance with their KCPD Critical Incident Management Plan Annex D (OEM has a copy of this document on its shared drive as well as a physical copy.). - B. KCPD Field Operations - a.
+KCPD Personnel Assigned to the EOC The KCPD assigns EOC personnel in accordance with their KCPD

+Critical Incident Management Plan Annex D (OEM has a copy of this document on its shared drive as well as a physical copy.).

+- B. KCPD Field Operations - a.
 In accordance with the KCPD Critical Incident Management Plan and NIMS guidelines, first arriving KCPD units (officer and supervisor) may: - i.
-Conduct an initial assessment to determine the nature and size of the incident, resources needed, and other pertinent information to respond to the incident and notify additional personnel.
+Conduct an initial assessment to determine the nature and size of the incident, resources needed, and other pertinent information to respond to the incident and notify additional personnel. - ii.
+Establish a perimeter and enter/exit points and routes. - iii.
+As needed, establish incident facilities in accordance with NIMS/ICS - b.
+Mobilization - i.
+Mobilization of additional forces, as necessary. - c.
+Traffic Management - i.
+Control on-scene flow of traffic

-&lt;sup>1 Contact KCPD to request a copy of this plan
+1 Contact KCPD to request a copy of this plan